cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 ```
 The directory you create here should exist.

 Time to fill the information for the node configuration.
-Fist copy the node.env.example and fill it in the next step.
+First copy the node.env.example and fill it in the next step.
 ```
 mv ./config/node.env.example ./config/node.env
 ```